 I glance nervously around the coffee shop.
 I’ve been here for a couple of hours already and I feel more and more impatient with each passing minute.
 All of the coffee I’ve had isn’t helping either.
 The litter of empty cups on the table and the nagging call of my full bladder attest to just how wired I am at the moment.

-I get up from the table and head to the bathroom to relieve the ache and stop at the sink to wash up.
+I get up from the table and head to the bathroom to relieve the ache, stopping at the sink to wash up.
 The person in the mirror is a little scary.
-Her eyes are too wide and bloodshot, her cheeks hollow from all of the weight loss, and her clothes hang on her a little loosely.
+Her eyes are too wide and bloodshot, her cheeks hollow from all of the weight loss, and her clothes hang on her a loosely.
 She sort of reminds me of those first few weeks after I got the bone marrow transplant – somewhere on the line between healthy and collapse.

 I have to stop and ask myself how long it’s been since Spencer and Kyla left and I started this spiral.
 Two weeks?
 A month?
 I’m not even sure.
 I know that it’s only been about twenty-four hours since I put up bail and my lawyer had the charges dropped like a hot potato.
 Either way, the stress in my life is taking its toll.
 I need to get a manageable hold on myself, but it’s hard to fully care.